What is active recall and how effective is it?

 Repeated testing

-By continuing to do practice tests over time and repeatedly retrieving that information from long-term memory, will allow your students to ultimately be able to effectively recall this information when they needed it most.
-So keep setting short quizzes and recall activities for your students and see the results for yourself.
+Continuing to do practice tests over time and repeatedly retrieving that information from long-term memory, will allow your brain to be able to effectively recall this information when it is needed most.
+So keep setting short quizzes and recall activities for yourself and the results will become evident.

 References